 Meet the Easter Bunny (or Mrs. Easter Bunny)

 There are several places to meet the Easter Bunny (or even Mrs. Easter Bunny) while visiting Disney World during Easter.
 Each resort usually offers pictures with the famous bunny Easter morning.
-At Wilderness Lodge last year, we had the pleasure of meeting Mrs. Easter Bunny and snapping a great family photo.
+At Wilderness Lodge one year, we had the pleasure of meeting Mrs. Easter Bunny and snapping a great family photo.
+Then at the Polynesian and Beach Club, we met Mickey and the Easter Bunny.
 You can also meet the Easter Bunny at Magic Kingdom near the park entrance.
 In the past, Mr. and Mrs. Easter Bunny have also been available for pictures in the United Kingdom Pavilion at Epcot and Discovery Island at Animal Kingdom on Easter Sunday.

 Candy Scramble (and other fun resort activities)

 On Easter Sunday, families can participate in a wide variety of Easter themed activities.
 Besides meeting characters and the bunny himself, families can play games, engage in trivia, make crafts, enjoy a pool party and more.
 One of our favorite activities is the Candy Scramble which takes place at several resorts on Easter Sunday.
 For this fun event, candy is placed on the lawn in various designs from shapes to even characters.
 Each section has a designated age range as to allow all kids to get some candy.
 Each child receives a bag, and when they say “go,” they can grab as much candy as they can!